ascribe/onion/docs/git-submodule-workflow.md

 # Git Submodule Workflow

+**ATTENTION: Adding submodules at the wrong place of the project will actually f&%k up your git if you want to remove them again.
+So please take all those steps with care!!!**

 1. Create a new repository on bitbucket
 2. Clone it and create the main file: `my_component.js`
 ```javascript